 Using this method, Tompa’s team found that the total costs of work injuries and illnesses in 2015 ranged from 6.0 billion euros (Finland) to 107.1 billion euros (Germany).
 These costs ranged from 2.9 per cent (Finland) to 10.2 per cent (Poland) of a country’s gross domestic product (GDP).
 And according to the report published by EU-OSHA last July, The value of occupational safety and health and the societal costs of work-related injuries and diseases, the costs per case were highest in The Netherlands (at 73,410 euros) and lowest in Poland (37,860 euros).
 A journal article on this research has been submitted for peer review.

 Having an estimate of the economic burden of occupational injuries and illnesses is the first step in understanding the magnitude of the problem.
 In addition, having country-level data to compare countries against one another can be valuable in many ways, says Tompa.

 It lets policy-makers of these countries ask, ‘Are we doing better or worse than our peers in the EU?’
 ‘What are they doing differently?’
-‘What are their legislations, policies, programs and practices that are leading to better outcomes and lower costs?’
+‘What are their legislations, policies, programs and practices that are leading to better outcomes?’